maybebyte/anthesis/bookmarks.md

   Understanding how responsive typography affects browser zoom accessibility.
 - [Addressing Accessibility Concerns With Using Fluid Type](https://www.smashingmagazine.com/2023/11/addressing-accessibility-concerns-fluid-type/).
-  Making fluid typography accessible for all users.
+  Making fluid typography accessible for all people.
 - [The Realities And Myths Of Contrast And Color](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/).
   In-depth exploration of the science behind color and contrast.
 - [The Equilateral Triangle of a Perfect Paragraph](https://css-tricks.com/equilateral-triangle-perfect-paragraph/).
   Typography theory explaining how font-size, line-height, and line width work together.

-### Research and Studies
+### Research and studies

 - [Readability group survey](https://github.com/thibaudcolas/readability-group-survey).
   Results from The Readability Group's survey testing font